GoogleCloudBuild/hello-kubernetes/README.md

 * Edit one of the greetings so that the greeting does not match the name.
 * At the bottom of the screen, choose "Create a new branch and start a pull request".
 Click "Propose file change".
 * On the page which opens, click "Create pull request".
 * You should see a message: "All checks have failed".
-If you wish, you can see the build log by clicking the "Details" button and then selecting the link at the bottom of the screen which says "View more details on Google Cloud Build".
+If you wish, you can see the build log by clicking the "Details" button and then selecting the link in small print at the bottom of the screen which says "View more details on Google Cloud Build".
 * Next, choose the "Files changed" tab, and click the pencil icon again.
 * Make another edit so that the greetings now match the names.
 * Click the "Commit changes" button at the bottom of the screen.
 * Go back to the "Conversation" tab.
 * You should see that tests pass, and a green check is now returned.
+* Click "Merge pull request" to commit your change to `master`.

 ## Automated deployment